- DUI Defense

 Read about several other licensed professions monitored by DOPL that are also affected by DUI and criminal charges.

 In short, many companies will not hire individuals with a criminal record.
 Don’t risk your job over a DUI!
-Fight for it!
+Our DUI attorneys in Utah will fight on your behalf to preserve your professional license.
+Call today to schedule a free consultation!

 Although there is not one controlling factor in the State of Utah, things such as proximity to a vehicle and the ability to drive (such as possession of keys) while intoxicated are relevant to a judge or juries and could put you at risk for a DUI arrest.
 Learn more about actual physical control issues here.